Dali

 The atmosphere at Dali is deliberately dense, and that is not a criticism.
 Spanish tapas culture is fundamentally a social format: the architecture of the meal is designed around conversation, sequencing, and the steady arrival of small dishes rather than the formal progression of a tasting menu.
 The interior at Dali reflects that approach, with a room that prioritises warmth and occupancy over the spare minimalism that defines a certain tier of contemporary fine dining.
 Venues like Smyth in Chicago or Atomix in New York City operate in a completely different register, where silence and space are part of the product.
 Dali does not compete in that register, and it is not trying to.

 What the room does offer is the kind of ambient energy that makes tapas dining function correctly.
 Groups ordering across the menu, bottles of wine arriving with the early dishes, tables that are not being hurried.
 The physical environment supports the format, which is exactly what a tapas room should do.
-For Somerville diners who have spent time at comparable spots, that alignment between space and food philosophy is apparent quickly.
+For Somerville diners familiar with comparable spots, that alignment between space and food philosophy is apparent quickly.

 The Tapas Format and What to Expect from the Kitchen